workos/go-example-applications/go-magic-link/README.md

    ```bash
    launching admin portal demo with configuration: {Addr::8000 Domains:}
    ```

-   Navigate to `localhost:8000` in your web browser to view the homepage of the Admin Portal example app.
-Enter the name of the new Organization to be created and the names of all of the Organization's associated domains.
+   Set the default redirect URI as "http://localhost:8000/success" in your WorkOS Dashboard Configuration tab and navigate to `localhost:8000` in your web browser to view the passwordless example app.

-   - The Organization must be a new Organization that doesn't yet exist in your WorkOS dashboard
-   - The domains should be entered as space-separated values, e.g. "domain1.com domain2.com domain3.com"

-   Then, click the buttons to either create a new SSO connection or a new Directory Sync connection.

    Hooray!